Oxytocin (medication): Routes of administration

+Chemistry

+Peptide analogues of oxytocin with similar actions, for example carbetocin (Duratocin) and demoxytocin (Sandopart), have been developed and marketed for medical use.
+In addition, small-molecule oxytocin receptor agonists, like TC OT 39, WAY-267464, and LIT-001 have been developed and studied.
+However, lack of selectivity over vasopressin receptors has so far limited the potential usefulness of small-molecule oxytocin receptor agonists.

 History

 Oxytocin's uterine-contracting properties were discovered by British pharmacologist Henry Hallett Dale in 1906.
 Oxytocin's milk ejection property was described by Ott and Scott in 1910 and by Schafer and Mackenzie in 1911.

 Oxytocin was the first polypeptide hormone to be sequenced or synthesized.
 Du Vigneaud was awarded the Nobel Prize in 1955 for his work.

 Etymology

 The word oxytocin was coined from the term oxytocic.
 Greek ὀξύς, oxys, and τόκος, tokos, meaning "quick birth".

 Society and culture

 Counterfeits

-In African countries, some oxytocin products were found to be counterfeit medications.
+In African and Asian countries, some oxytocin products were found to be counterfeit medications.

 Other uses

 The trust-inducing property of oxytocin might help those with social anxiety and depression, anxiety, fear, and social dysfunctions, such as generalized anxiety disorder, post-traumatic stress disorder, and social anxiety disorder, as well as autism and schizophrenia, among others.
-However, in one meta-analysis only autism spectrum disorder showed a significant combined effect size.
+However, a 2013 meta-analysis only autism spectrum disorder showed a significant combined effect size.
+A 2022 study found an indication of an effect among autistic children aged 3–5, but not among autistic children aged 5-12.

 People using oxytocin show improved recognition for positive social cues over threatening social cues and improved recognition of fear.